GeekPress/WP-Quick-Install/README.md

 * You can enable extension after installation
 * Auto supression of Hello Dolly extension
 * You can add a theme and enable it
-* PYou can delete Twenty Elever and Twenty Ten
+* You can delete Twenty Elever and Twenty Ten

 1.2.6
 -----------